izzy1090/izzy1090/README.md

 Software Engineer
 -----------------

 Currently I'm pursuing work as a backend developer and would like to be part of a team of clever engineers working towards developing smart solutions for difficult challenges.
-Before my career as a developer, I worked for 7+ years in the music industry as a music supervisor, audio engineer/producer and composer.
+Previously, I worked for 7+ years in the music industry as a music supervisor, audio engineer/producer and composer.
 Since then, I've written programs utilizing C/C++, JavaScript, React JS, Swift, and HTML/CSS to bring my ideas to life.
 I love the process of creating something from nothing and obsessed with designing programs to work efficiently.

 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [michaelisabella1@gmail.com](mailto:michaelisabella1@gmail.com)